rcrowther/vala-mode2/README.rst

 All the common styles are rough approximations, not guaranteed formatting. 'ais' is an invented style - 'as if syntax' - brackets are treated as syntax and the indent is 2 spaces everywhere.

 The customization interface is recommended.
-Other methods (e.g. progamatic) have undefined or untested behaviour.
+Other methods (e.g. programatic) have undefined or untested behaviour.

 Fill functions